Bloom deployment modes

 Bloom in Neo4j Aura

-For Aura-users, Bloom can be accessed in three ways:
+For Aura-users, Bloom can be accessed in the following ways:

-Note that in Neo4j Aura, users are offered to use Neo4j Workspace which is a unified tool that combines the functionality of Neo4j Browser, Neo4j Data Importer, and Bloom.
-In Workspace, the Browser equivalent is called Query, the Data Importer equivalent is called Import, and the Bloom equivalent is called Explore.
-The Explore tab in Workspace offers essentially the same features as Bloom Basic.
+The Neo4j Aura console is a fully automated graph platform offered as a cloud service.
+It is a unified tool that combines the functionality of Neo4j Browser, Neo4j Data Importer, Bloom, and various other functionalities from the Neo4j product catalog.
+In the Aura console, the Browser equivalent is called Query, the Data Importer equivalent is called Import, and the Bloom equivalent is called Explore.
+Explore in Aura offers essentially the same features as Bloom.